MegoABKM/Budgilo-app/README.md

 ## 🙌 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please read our `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.
+Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ---